 Background

-| What happens when you click on ( Microsoft )?
+What happens when you click on ( Microsoft)?

-IMPORTANT If multiple user accounts exist for the Lobster Data Platform with the 'matching' |
+IMPORTANT If multiple user accounts exist for the Lobster Data Platform with the matching providerAlias/userterm combination, the system uses only the first match.
+This applies even if that account is not active.

 A successful SSO login requires the following: